 Look Back at Self-Publishing 2019: Rights Licensing

-2019 saw more author conversation about selective rights licensing this fall.
+We had more author conversations about selective rights licensing in the community this fall.
 Mark Dawson got a good print rights deal from a trade publisher, the kind that is most advantageous for an author with a good ebook readership.
 We expect to see more of these deals

 The wonderful Kristine Katherine Rusch and Dean Wesley Smith announced the demise of their renowned business masterclass with a session on licensing that shows how this can be a game-changer for indie authors who adopt a selective rights-licensing mindset.
-This means dropping the dualistic divide between trade publishing and self-publishing and understanding the value of your intellectual property and how copyright is working for you.
+This means dropping the dualistic divide between trade publishing and self-publishing and understanding the value of your intellectual property and how copyright is working for you, something that was top of mind for ALLi when we launched a Copyright Bill of Rights for Authors guide this year.

-And ALLi s conducting a selective rights experiment, the Indie Author Rights program, that is taking six authors through the process of licensing their translation rights.
+Right now, ALLi is conducting a rights licensing experiment, the Indie Author Rights program, that is taking six authors through the process of preparing to pitch translation rights at the London Book Fair.

 Look Back at Self-Publishing 2019: New Technologies

 People have been talking about the future of artificial intelligence in publishing for some years now but this year, we saw that the future is here.
-Early indie adopters like Joanna Penn and Michael Anderle are starting to use AI for translations and exploring its use in audiobook narration and more.
+Early indie adopters like Joanna Penn and Michael Anderle are starting to use AI for translations.
+We are also exploring its use in audiobook narration and more.

 More on this, and on other technologies like blockchain, in next month's look forward to 2020 and beyond.

-Whatever happens in the fast-changing world of self-publishing, you don’t have to mindlessly follow along, or feel so overwhelmed that you don’t know how to proceed.
-ALLi is here to help you retain your freedom and control.
+Whatever happens in the fast-changing world of self-publishing, you don't have to mindlessly follow along, or feel so overwhelmed that you don't know how to proceed.
+ALLi is here to help you retain your freedom and control and take advantage of all that SelfPub3 has to offer.

 Whether it's making a great book, reaching more readers, monetizing your rights, or creating a great transactional website on which you can sell direct, our community of authors who have been there and done that are unfailingly generous with their time and expertise.
 And our team is here to support you through your personal challenges.